Utah-Valley-University/cs6460/p0/README.md

 ## Files to Edit and Submit

-Fork the repository <https://github.com/GRudolph/uvu-cs-6460-p0/tree/2025> into a private repository and clone it to your local machine.
+Fork the repository <https://github.com/Utah-Valley-University/cs6460/> into a private repository and clone it to your local machine.
 Add your Instructor and Instructional Assistant as collaborators.
+Then create a new branch for your work with command `git checkout -b <branch-name>` or equivalent.

 Edit the files `addition.py`, `buyLotsOfFruit.py`, and `shopSmart.py`.
 and `shopSmart.py` during the assignment in the indicated places.
 Please *do not* change the other files in this repository.
 If you do, you will be given an E and be asked to fix them or any other changes that break autograding.